 before the Jerusalem Council (Acts 15).

-The angel Gabriel was sent from God to a town of Galilee called Nazareth, to a virgin betrothed to a man named Joseph, of the house of David, and the virgin’s name was Mary.
+The angel Gabriel was sent from God to a town of Galilee called Nazareth, to a virgin betrothed to a man named Joseph, of the house of David,

 Though this blessed event happened to a descendant of the great King David, it happened in an obscure town of about 150 people in Galilee.